SERENDIPITOUS THOUGHT FOR THE DAY

 Julia Flesher Koch met David Koch on a blind date in January 1991.
 In 1998, Koch told The New York Times that she didn’t immediately hit it off with him; but that she was glad she met him because she knew she wouldn’t want to go out with him again.
 However, the two met again at a party later that year and started dating.
 Julia Flesher Koch’s fortune comes from inheriting her late husband’s 42% stake in Koch Industries, a closely held industrial conglomerate.
 As of April 2023, Forbes ranked her second among the richest women in the world with a fortune of $59 billion.
 Not bad for a reluctant blind date.

 Dude!
-Financial serendipity is real!
+Financial Serendipity is real!

 You gotta be willing to go out and meet the unknown.
 Nothing is promised to us in life.
 Nothing is promised to them who stay home.